luanvuhlu/springboot-aws-ec2-rds/README.md

 This sample project demonstrates how to use AWS secret manager service with spring-boot framework as application properties configuration, such as database credentials

-## What's wrong with legacy database credentials conguration
+## What's wrong with legacy database credentials configuration

 - Security
 Hardcode database credentals, or any credentals is a critical security leak.